These vegan carrot cake cupcakes are moist and rich and packed with flavor. Topped with a delicious orange buttercream and orange zest.

 - Prepare your flax eggs by mixing 2 Tbsp flaxseed meal with 6 Tbsp Hot Water and allowing to sit for a while to become gloopy.

-- Add the flax eggs to the mixing bowl along with the vanilla and apple cider vinegar.
+- Add the flax eggs to the mixing bowl along with the grated carrot, oil, vanilla and apple cider vinegar.

 - Divide the batter evenly between 12 cupcake liners.
 It’s best to use cupcake liners that are fairly high along the sides for these, or choose muffin liners.
 This is to avoid ‘muffin top’ that can happen with these cupcakes.